BJudge/CV/README.md

 ## Post-Course Objectives

 I plan on continuing to develop my programming skills by learning clojure and functional programming.
-I have an interest in MarTech and AdTech, so I also plan on building some personal SaaS projects.
+I also have an interest in MarTech, AdTech and IoT devices, so I also plan on building some personal SaaS and hardware projects.

 ## My Experience